Proless/Mukhtabar/proxmox/README.md

 > 💡 After logging in for the first time, you will see a dialog about a subscription.
 You can simply ignore this message and click "OK" to access the Proxmox web interface.
 If you wish to remove this notification, there are methods available which will be covered later in the documentation.
 > ![Proxmox VE Subscription Notification](images/pve_subscription_notification.png "Proxmox VE Subscription Notification")

-### Initial System Configuration & Update
+#### Initial System Configuration & Update

 Now that the installation is complete, it's important to update the system and adjust key settings.
 You don't need to reinvent the wheel—[Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/) provide a variety of useful scripts to automate tasks.
 These scripts help streamline your initial configuration, so you can quickly get your environment ready for use.

 ![Proxmox VE WebUI](images/pve_webui.png "Proxmox VE WebUI")

-We will be using the [Proxmox VE Post Install Script](https://community-scripts.github.io/ProxmoxVE/scripts?id=post-pve-install) to automate essential post-installation tasks.
+We will use the [Proxmox VE Post Install Script](https://community-scripts.github.io/ProxmoxVE/scripts?id=post-pve-install) to automate essential post-installation tasks.
 In the Proxmox web interface, all available nodes are listed on the left—currently, there is only one.
 Click on your node, navigate to "Shell," and paste the script command from the website to begin running the script and configuring your environment.
-This script will update repositories, apply system updates, remove the subscription notification, and adjust system settings that are not required for this setup.
+You can safely select 'yes' to all options in the script.
+This will update repositories, apply system updates, remove the subscription notification, and adjust system settings that are not required for this setup.

 After the script finishes running, reboot the system if it has not already been done automatically.
 You can reboot Proxmox either from the WebUI or by entering the `reboot` command in the shell.
 This ensures all updates and changes are applied correctly before you proceed with further configuration.

 ![Proxmox VE Shell](images/pve_shell.png "Proxmox VE Shell")

-### PCI(e) Passthrough
+#### PCI(e) Passthrough

 Now we need to enable PCI(e) Passthrough in Proxmox.
 You can follow the official guide here: [PCI(e) Passthrough](<https://pve.proxmox.com/wiki/PCI(e)_Passthrough>).